Webhooks

 The delivery status of a return has changed

-The provided webhooks urls should be idempotent, we cannot guarantee the order of the calls neither the retries attempts for the same call.
+The provided webhook URLs should be idempotent.
+We cannot guarantee the order of the calls neither the retries attempts for the same call.

 Security